kattiest/SCUpdootHelper/README.md

 # SCUpdootHelper
 Overview

-The Star Citizen Folder Cleaner is a C++ program designed to assist users in managing their Star Citizen game installation by providing the ability to delete specific folders associated with the game.
+The Star Citizen Update Helper is a C++ program designed to assist users in managing their Star Citizen game installation by providing the ability to delete specific folders associated with the game.
 The program offers two main functionalities:

     Delete Star Citizen Folders: This option allows users to delete all folders within the %localappdata%\Star Citizen directory.